Learning to improve your rankings on Google is easier when you understand the vernacular. That’s why we created this SEO Glossary for you.

 These links end in .edu instead of .com or .net, and they are for educational institutions.
 They can be used for everything from grade schools to universities.

 Ending in .gov instead of .com or .net, GOV links are to government-owned websites.
 They may be local, state, or federal websites and organizations.

 Google Disavow Tool

 A tool that allows you to inform Google that you don’t want the search engine to factor a link from a site into your backlink efforts or your search engine ranking.

-If a link to your site is from a site that Google considers to be low quality, you can disavow the link using a Google form to keep that backlink from having an adverse effect on your search engine ranking.
+If a link to your site is from a website that Google considers to be low quality, you can disavow the link using a Google form to keep that backlink from harming your search engine ranking.

 A visual image that presents data.
 Most infographics include a variety of charts, graphs, and pictures to convey a substantive amount of information.